yellareddy-m/webpack-demo/NOTES.md

 * Loaders are evaluated/executed from right to left (or from bottom to top).
 * The application shell defines commonly used libraries as shared modules to avoid duplication of them in the page builds
 * Custom parameters can be passed to webpack by adding two dashes between the npm run build command and your parameters, e.g. `npm run build -- --color`.
+* The `optimization.splitChunks.minSize` option can be used to change the size threshold for creating a chunk, which defaults to 30k.
+* `runtimeChunk: "single"` is required to ensure correct module instantiation, it is disabled by default,
+* webpack-dev-server doesn't write any output files after compiling.
+Instead, it keeps bundle files in memory and serves them as if they were real files mounted at the server's root path.
+If your page expects to find the bundle files on a different path, you can change this with the devMiddleware.publicPath option in the dev server's configuration
+* webpack-dev-middleware is a wrapper that will emit files processed by webpack to a server